Today is the Birthday of the Man. I deliver my Birthday Present, Even Before he Wakes.

 Although there is a Question, says the Owner, as to whether the Gift was given or Forced, says the Owner.

 I was Pinned Down, says the Voice of the Man from the Bathroom.

 The Man’s battling was Instinctive, I say.
-Before he Fully Appreciated the Slobber he may have thought he was being Assaulted by Eels, I say.
+He may initially have thought he was being Assaulted by Eels, I say.
 It is an Easy Mistake to Make, I say.
 But, Once Awake, the Man spoke of the Slobber in terms of Wonder and Admiration, I say.
 He said he had Never Seen So Much Slobber, I say.
 He said he Could Not Believe what I had Done on his Birthday, I say.
 He said that he had Never Had a Birthday Present Like It, I say.
 This was a Great Relief to the Moral Dog, I say, who for a brief But Tragic Moment of Battling thought he might have to Pine and Fade, I say.
 Like a Cast Off Dog, I say.
 Unwanted, I say.
 Slobbery, I say.
 Rejected, I say.
 Only the thought of How Much the Man is Surely looking forward to the Next Slobber Instalment Saved me from Such Despondency, I say.
 It is So Good to be Loved, I say.
 It is Everything, I say.